The Bell Jar (film): Lawsuit

 After the film's release, Boston psychiatrist Dr. Jane V. Anderson claimed that she was portrayed as the Joan character and filed a lawsuit.
 In the film, Joan attempts to convince Esther to agree to a suicide pact, an incident that is not in the book.
-Joan is implied to be a lesbian in Plath's novel, although it is never explicitly stated.
+Joan is implied to be a lesbian in Plath's novel, but it never is explicitly stated.
 Anderson's lawyer said that the film portrayal "has grossly damaged her reputation as a practicing psychiatrist and a member of the Harvard Medical School faculty."
 The lawsuit was settled in 1987 for $150,000.

-The British Library holds the archive of poetry, diary entries, correspondence and copies of legal documents relating to the lawsuit, information that also sheds light on the publication of The Bell Jar in the U.S. and the difficulties surrounding the film adaptation.
+The British Library holds the archive of poetry, diary entries, correspondence and copies of legal documents relating to the lawsuit, information that sheds light on the publication of The Bell Jar in the U.S. and the difficulties surrounding the film adaptation.